Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 How to Obtain a Nepal Tourist Visa

-Nepal Online visa application: Travelers or travel agencies can fill out the online Nepal visa application
+Travelers or travel agencies can complete the online Nepal visa application before arrival.

 • A passport valid for at least 6 months beyond your arrival date